siraytarim/Movie-Recommender/README.md

 ## 🚀 Installation & Setup

-Follow these steps to run the project locally on your machine.
+You can follow these steps to run the project locally on your machine.

 ## 1. Clone the Repository
 ```bash